Written expression is the ability to communicate ideas in written form.

 - Spelling: As your child writes, encourage them to spell the sounds they hear in the word(s).
 Stretch out the words to help your child hear and record as many sounds as they can.
 For example, your child may spell alligator as ‘aligatr’.

-- Sentence Expansion: Writers in upper elementary are expected to move from simple to detailed, or complex, sentences.
-If you child is writing simple sentences like “They are fast”, ask them questions such as who, when, where, why, and how, to help expand their sentence.
+- Sentence Expansion: When your child is writing simple sentences like “They are fast”, ask them questions such as who, when, where, why, and how, to help expand their sentence.

-- Convince Me: One of the major types of writing in upper elementary is opinion/argumentative writing.
-When your child wants something (more TV time, a special dinner etc.) have them write you a letter to persuade you to side with them.
+- Convince Me: When your child wants something (more TV time, a special dinner etc.) have them write you a letter to persuade you.

-- Write an Outline: Writing paragraphs can be overwhelming for upper elementary students.
-Creating an outline helps writers organize their ideas before writing.
-This video walks young writers through the outlining process.
+- Write an Outline: Creating an outline helps writers organize their ideas before writing.